 As the evaluation procedures are under continuous assessment, any catch-ups are at the discretion of the school’s teachers and management.

 A full-time job on the basis of 35h per week represents 1,587h per year.
 It would be unreasonable to add 400 hours of high-level higher education plus personal work in a space of 3 to 9 months.
 However, we do have a part-time online course over 18 months that might suit you better if you wish to continue working as well as study.
-Please see the SPOC MSc in Applied Data Science and Big Data programme.
+Please see the SPOC page.

 Yes, the DSTI has a Learning Management System (LMS) with the Moodle platform.
 The structure of the teaching is replicated on this platform and students have access to all the teaching materials (PDF version of the digital tables, data sets and course materials, course recordings, etc.), but also to the schedules, assignments and a communication system between students and teachers.

 Yes.
 Please note that the geographical location of your internship does not matter.
 The internship agreement is in French and needs to be signed by DSTI.
 Therefore, French laws apply to employers: any placement of more than two months must be remunerated.

-The internship must last for 4 to 6 months.
+The internship must last 6 months.
 In line with its founding philosophy, DSTI respects the industry requirements of the employer for the evaluation of the internship and does not impose a report in a given format.
 The school may also sign confidentiality agreements review of the work produced requires it.

 This programme is for students who live outside metropolitan France and cannot come to study in France.

 It is also accessible to students living in France and Monaco who cannot visit one of our two campuses.
 It should be noted that in this case, the on-campus tuition fee rate applies.
 You will be considered as an on-campus student and will benefit from our support in finding industrial placement and you will also have the opportunity to attend classes in one of the campuses at any time.